Welcome MEES Advisors! The purpose of this toolkit is to provide information, tools, and resources for the departmental advising process.

 - Check to see that the plan is complete.
 Has the student indicated a Semester/Year for every course in the academic plan?
 Transfer credit is indicated by 'TR'.
 It is not necessary for students to enter a numerical grade for every course taken, however we strongly encourage students to enter numerical grades for engineering courses (in the green shaded cells) so that they have an accurate calculation of their major GPA.
 The top of the academic plan provides instructions to students, as does the 'Instructions' worksheet tab in the Excel file.

-- Check the plan against the student's transcript for accuracy in reporting transfer and completed courses.
+- Check the plan against the student's degree audit and/or transcript for accuracy in reporting transfer and completed courses.

 - Check the plan for future semesters, to ensure that students are not violating pre- or co-requisite requirements.

-- Check the plan and/or transcript for ENGL 1103 completion.
-Eligible students who elect to complete ENGL 1101/1102 through ENGL 1103 must have an additional 3 credit hours through either transfer credit or UNC Charlotte coursework in order to avoid being 3 credit hours short of the total required for graduation.
-The additional credit hours must not be used or accounted for as part of the 126/127 hours required for the BSME degree.
+- Check the plan and/or transcript for completion of General Education Requirements.
+These include First-Year Writing and LBST courses.
+For students with a catalog year prior to Fall 2017, students who elected to complete UWRT 1101/1102 through UWRT 1103 must have an additional 3 credit hours through either transfer credit or UNC Charlotte coursework in order to avoid being 3 credit hours short of the total required for graduation.
+Students who were eligible to complete UWRT 1101/1102 through UWRT 1104 must have an additional 2 credit hours.
+The additional credit hours must not be used or accounted for as part of the total hours required for the BSME degree.
+For catalog years prior to Fall 2017, the required degree total is 126 hours, or 127 hours for students with a declared concentration.
+For catalog Fall 2017 or later, the required degree total is 123 hours, or 124 hours for students with a declared concentration.

-- Consider the student's mid-term grades, excessive repeats or withdrawals, or other academic concerns, and provide suggestions to meet or refer to additional resources.
+- Consider the student's mid-term grades, course attempts or withdrawals, or other academic concerns, and provide suggestions to meet or refer to additional resources.

 - Respond to any student questions or concerns posed with the academic plan submission via Feedback comments or via a separate email or advising appointment.